 Our best work is possible when every individual can bring their authentic self to an environment of acceptance and mutual respect.
 As we attract people with underrepresented voices and value their contributions we amplify our ability to fulfill our mission.

-As stewards of a more than fifty-year-old arts institution, we recognize that the creation of great theatrical art is predicated on effective and sensible financial and business practices.
+As stewards of a more than sixty-year-old arts institution, we recognize that the creation of great theatrical art is predicated on effective and sensible financial and business practices.

 Equity, Diversity, and Inclusion

 The Utah Shakespeare Festival is committed to the principles of justice, equity, diversity, and inclusion in everything we do.
 This requires our devotion to erase all traces of systemic racism, within our organization and everywhere else we can affect it.
 Shakespeare wrote that “we know what we are, but not what we may be.”
 We resolve that the Festival may be fully anti-racist, embracing all people who have been under-represented on our stages and that we will be a theatre that depicts, investigates, and celebrates the lives and humanity of people who have suffered discrimination and persecution, in order to play our part in relieving the oppression that, sadly, continues to this day while also honoring the vast tapestry of humanity.